kc1awv/rrcd/README.md

 Mitigations:

-- Keep `greeting` reasonably short if you want it to appear inside `WELCOME`.
-- If `WELCOME` would exceed MTU, `rrcd` automatically sends a minimal `WELCOME` and then delivers the full greeting as one or more `NOTICE` messages sized to fit the link MTU.
+- `WELCOME` sent by `rrcd` is intentionally minimal (hub name/version/caps).
+- The hub `greeting` is delivered after `WELCOME` via one or more `NOTICE` messages chunked to fit the link MTU.

 ## Compatibility

 `rrcd` implements the core RRC protocol as described in the RRC docs.

+Protocol alignment notes (for implementers):

+- `HELLO` and `WELCOME` bodies are CBOR maps with unsigned integer keys.
+- Capabilities are carried in body key `2` as a CBOR map (not a bitmask).
+Keys inside the capabilities map are unsigned integers; values are advisory.
+- `WELCOME` is intentionally minimal (hub name/version/caps only).
+Any hub greeting text is delivered after `WELCOME` via one or more `NOTICE` messages.

 Extensions beyond core RRC will be documented in the Extensions section of this README as they are added.